-- 21. The role of tutors in the Reading Program is important and should be approached seriously and diligently.
+- 21. The role of tutors in the Reading Program is an important one and should be approached seriously and diligently.
 Barristers who are otherwise eligible but not prepared to commit the necessary time and effort to the Reading program should not volunteer to act as tutors. - 22.
-Bar Council expects that tutors will assist their readers with all reasonable skill and diligence to comply with all the requirements imposed by conditions attached to the reader's practising certificate.
-In particular, tutors are expected: - a. to instruct the reader in: - i. the art of advocacy; - ii. barristers' work; - iii. the proper conduct of a barrister's practice; and - iv. the ethical standards required of a barrister, including the Bar Rules; - b. to set aside sufficient time to meet and speak with the reader regularly; - c. to make arrangements for the reader to meet with the barrister in chambers (if possible) or over video conference or telephone call, to be shown and to assist in chamber work from time to time; - d. to make arrangements for the reader to appear with the barrister in court (be it a physical or virtual court room) as an observer; - e. to ensure that the reader is attending to all necessary or appropriate courses of instruction arranged by the Bar Association; and - f. to introduce the reader to the barrister's colleagues. - 23.
-This can only be achieved by frequent and regular contact as set out below.
+Bar Council has a continuing expectation that tutors will (as was required under former NSW Barristers' Rule 112) assist their readers with all reasonable skill and diligence to comply with all the requirements imposed by conditions attached to the reader's practising certificate.
+In particular: - a. to instruct the reader in: - i. the art of advocacy; - ii. barristers' work; - iii. the proper conduct of a barrister's practice; and - iv. the ethical standards required of a barrister, including the Legal Profession Uniform Conduct (Barristers) Rules 2015 (Bar Rules); - b. to set aside sufficient time to meet and speak with the reader regularly; - c. to make arrangements for the reader to attend the barrister in chambers (if possible) or over video conference or telephone call, to be shown and to assist in chamber work from time to time; - d. to make arrangements for the reader to appear with the barrister in court (be it a physical or virtual court room) as an observer; - e. to ensure that the reader is attending to all necessary or appropriate courses of instruction arranged by the Bar Association; and - f. to introduce the reader to the barrister's colleagues. - 23.
+This can only be put in place by frequent and regular contact as set out below.

-Supporting and "mentoring"
+Supporting and 'mentoring'

-- 24. While not a "mentor" in the strict sense in which that word is sometimes used, tutoring does contain elements of mentoring.
+24. While not a 'mentor' in the strict sense in which that word is sometimes used, tutoring does contain elements of mentoring.
 Readers will expect a certain level of professional and personal support and guidance as they navigate the commencement of their career at the Bar.
-Tutors will need to manage this while keeping in mind the professionalism and objectivity required to provide the certification at the end of the reading year. - 25.
-The strength of the relationship is such that, in many cases, it lasts past the reading year so that the tutor does tend to take on the role of a "mentor".
+Tutors will need to manage this while keeping in mind the professionalism and objectivity required to provide the certification at the end of the reading year.

+25. The strength of the relationship is such that, in many cases, it lasts past the reading year so that the tutor does tend to take on the role of a 'mentor'.
 This is encouraged.

-Accompanying the reader to court
+Accompanying the reader to Court

-- 26. Tutors are encouraged to attend court, where possible, to see and monitor the performance of their readers.
-Feedback and constructive criticism following such attendances may be valuable and afford the reader important opportunities to enhance or improve their court skills or etiquette. - 27.
+- 26. Tutors are encouraged to attend Court, where possible, to see and monitor the performance of their readers.
+Feedback and constructive criticism following such attendances may be valuable and afford the reader important opportunities to enhance or improve their Court skills or etiquette. - 27.
 By the end of the reading year, tutors should have a good idea of their readers' progress and abilities with regard to chamber work.
 However, without having actually seen their court appearances, tutors will have no idea of the readers' practical advocacy skills.
-Even those readers who have previous experience in advocacy will benefit enormously from practical advice and encouragement from their tutor occasionally accompanying them to court, or logging into an audio-visual or telephone hearing in which the reader is appearing.

-28. For those readers with little or no previous court experience, the tutors' obligation in this regard becomes obvious.
-Just as the reader must see the tutor in court in order to learn from them, mere discussion of the readers' court appearances before or afterwards cannot replace the benefit of the tutor's firsthand observations.
+Even those readers who have previous experience in advocacy will benefit enormously from practical advice and encouragement from their tutor occasionally accompanying them to court, or logging into an audio visual or telephone hearing in which the reader is appearing. - 28.
+For those readers with little or no previous court experience, the tutors' obligation in this regard becomes obvious.
+Just as the reader must see the tutor in court in order to learn from him or her, mere discussion of the readers' court appearances before or afterwards cannot replace the benefit of the tutor's firsthand observations.